SNOWFLAKE STARTUP CHALLENGE OFFICIAL RULES

 10.2 Round 2 Criteria.
-Semi-Finalists will be required to: (a) provide at least one and at most two key members of the Startup to sit for a thirty (30) minute interview with a Contest Judge to discuss their Entry and the experience of the Startup’s leadership team; (b) provide App access to the official Contest account for evaluation by the Contest Judges (the App illustrated in Startup’s Entry as described in Section 5.1(d) will be the App judged as part of the Entry); and (c) submit by email to Sponsor an investor pitch video in MP4 format of up to five (5) minutes featuring members of the Startup’s founding team that pitches the company, the App and business strategy, and how the Startup would use an investment.
+Semi-Finalists will be required to: (a) provide at least one and at most two key members of the Startup to sit for a thirty (30) minute interview with a Contest Judge to discuss their Entry and the experience of the Startup’s leadership team; (b) provide App access to the official Contest account for evaluation by the Contest Judges (the App illustrated in Startup’s Entry as described in Section 5.1(d) will be the App judged as part of the Entry); and (c) submit by email to Sponsor an investor pitch video in MP4 format of up to five (5) minutes featuring members of the Startup’s founding team that pitches the company, the App and business strategy, and how the Startup would use an investment by May 7, 2024.
 Contest Judges for Round 2 will score Semi-Finalists on the Round 1 Criteria in addition to following criteria: (a) the oral interview provided by the Startup; and (b) the experience of the Startup’s leadership team and ability to execute (collectively, “Round 2 Criteria”).
 The three (3) Startups who are judged as the top Startups (each, a “Finalist”) and designated to proceed to Round 3, will be notified promptly following the conclusion of Round 2 and identified on the Contest Site.

 10.3 Round 3 Criteria.
 Up to two (2) executives representing each of the three (3) Finalists will present their final business pitch, as amended from its Round 2 recorded submission, at the Summit.
 Each Finalist will be required to give a presentation of up to five (5) minutes and answer follow-up questions for up to ten (10) minutes.
 Contest Judges for Round 3 will evaluate Finalists based on the Round 1 Criteria, the Round 2 Criteria, and the oral presentations given by the Startup at the Summit.
 Contest Judges will provide their evaluations to Sponsor who will verify the Entries and, based on the evaluations of the Contest Judges, determine in its sole discretion one first-place winner (“Winner”).
 The Winner will be notified following the conclusion of the Summit and will be identified on the Contest Site.